oleeskild/obsidian-digital-garden/README.md

 -   Timestamps (created/updated)
 -   Customizable UI text (search placeholders, backlink headers, etc.)

-### Privacy & Control
+### 🔒 Privacy & Control
 -   **Selective publishing** - Only notes explicitly marked with `dg-publish: true` are published
 -   **No accidental leaks** - Linked notes are never auto-published; you decide what goes public
 -   **Full control** - Your private notes stay private until you choose to share them

-### Hosting Options
+### ☁️ Hosting Options
 -   **Vercel** - One-click deploy, automatic builds
 -   **Netlify** - Alternative hosting with similar features
 -   **[Forestry.md](https://forestry.md)** - Managed hosting for non-technical users (no GitHub setup required)

 ## Initial Setup

-It's a bit of work to set this all up, but when you're done you'll have a digital garden in which you are in control of every part of it, and can customize it as you see fit.
+**⏱️ ~10 minutes to set up.** It takes a bit of work, but when you're done you'll have a digital garden in which you are in control of every part of it, and can customize it as you see fit.
 Which is what makes digital gardens so delightful.

+> 💡 **Want a simpler setup?** [Forestry.md](https://forestry.md) offers one-click hosting with no GitHub required.
+Currently in invite-only alpha.

 Lets get started:

 1. First off, you will need a GitHub account.
 If you don't have this, create one [here](https://github.com/signup).